German Language course at Indian Institute of Foreign languages….!!!!!

 If you want to take your German to the next level, the A2 level is the way to go.
 This level is designed for students who have a basic understanding of the language and are ready to start using it in more complex ways.

-At the A2 level of German language course, you will learn to:
+At the A2 level of the German language course, you will learn to:

 -understand simple sentences and frequently used expressions